-(1) 12.1 A notification referred to in section 218(1)(b) or (2)(b) of the (a) Customs Duty Act must be submitted to the customs authority electronically through eFiling, subject to paragraph (b).
+12.1 (1) (a) A notification referred to in section 218(1)(b) or (2)(b) of the Customs Duty Act must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-If a notification referred to in paragraph (a) is submitted to the (b) customs authority in paper format in circumstances where submissions in paper format are permissible,93 submission must be -

-- on Form ... as published as a rule on the SARS website; and (i) - made to the Customs Office that serves the area in which the act was (ii) committed.
+(b) If a notification referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the notification must be submitted to the Customs Office that serves the area in which the act was committed.

-A notification referred to in subrule (1) must reflect the following (2)information:
+(2) A notification referred to in subrule (1) must reflect the following information:

-- If the notification is submitted by a registered agent in terms of section (a) 218(1)(b) - - (i) the customs code of the registered agent; and - (ii) the customs code of the importer, exporter, carrier or other person not located in the Republic referred to in section 218(1) that committed the offence: - (b) if the notification is submitted by a director, administrator or trustee of a juristic entity in terms of section 218(2)(b) - - (i) the name, contact details and designation of the director, administrator or trustee; and - the customs code of the juristic entity that committed the offence, or if (ii) the entity does not have a customs code, the name and registration number or tax reference number of the juristic entity;
+- (a) If the notification is submitted by a registered agent in terms of section 218(1)(b) - - (i) the name and customs code of the registered agent; and - (ii) the customs code of the importer, exporter, carrier or other person not located in the Republic referred to in section 218(1) that committed the offence; - (b) if the notification is submitted by a director, administrator or trustee of a juristic entity in terms of section 218(2)(b) - (i) the name, contact details and designation of the director, administrator or trustee; and - the name and customs code of the juristic entity that committed the offence, or if the entity does not have a customs code, the name and registration number or tax reference number of the juristic entity; - (c) a description of the act or omission that constituted the offence, and the date of commission;

-92 Note that certain provisions of the Control Act on judicial procedures, such as advance notice of judicial proceedings against SARS and the limitation of the period for instituting legal proceedings against SARS, equally apply to causes of action arising from the enforcement or implementation of the Customs Duty Act.
+84 Note that certain provisions of the Control Act on judicial procedures, such as advance notice of judicial proceedings against SARS and the limitation of the period for instituting legal proceedings against SARS, equally apply to causes of action arising from the enforcement or implementation of the Customs Duty Act.
 See sections 896 and 897 of the Control Act and the rules under those sections.
-93 See section 913(4) of the Control Act.

-- (c) a description of the act or omission that constituted the offence, and the date of commission; and - (d) particulars of any steps taken by the person submitting the notification to prevent the act or omission referred to in paragraph (c) from being committed; and - (e) if no steps were taken to prevent the act or omission, the reason for such inaction.
+- (d) particulars of any steps taken by the person submitting the notification to prevent the act or omission referred to in paragraph (c) from being committed; and - (e) if no steps were taken to prevent the act or omission, the reason for such inaction.